Mohsin226240/Login_Page/README.md

-# Login_Page
-This is a fully responsive, 3D animated login page built using HTML5, CSS3, and Bootstrap 5.
-It features glassmorphism, hover animations, 3D effects, and a modern dark gradient background.
-The design includes smooth transitions, input focus effects, and looks stunning on all screen sizes.
+This is a visually stunning, modern, and animated login page built with cutting-edge front-end technologies.
+It features glassmorphism effects, 3D layered design, hover animations, and a responsive layout that looks perfect on all screen sizes.

+Ye login page full responsive hai, matlab har device (mobile, tablet, desktop) pe perfect kaam karta hai.
+Isme modern design trends ka use kiya gaya hai jaise:

+Glassmorphism (blurred glass effect)

+3D shadows and layer depth

+Smooth animations on buttons and inputs

+Hover effects on all interactive elements

+Dark and gradient background themes